 - North America: Canada, the US, Mexico, and Brazil.

-- Europe: The UK, France, Germany, Spain, Italy, Turkey, and India.
+- Europe: The UK, France, Germany, Spain, Italy, Turkey, the UAE, India, Egypt, and Saudi Arabia.

 You do not need to complete a separate integration for countries in the same region unless you use a different Seller Central login for them.